 |Doing the Right Thing: Tzedakah|

 Classroom Tzedakah: Tzedakah money is collected in our Judaica classes on Sundays and on Thursdays.
 At the end of the year the class votes on where or how the money should be donated.
-Last year money was donated to the ASPCA, and Mazon amongst other needy organizations.
+In past years, money has been donated to organizations like the ASPCA and Mazon.

 School wide Programs: Samples of recent programs have included our Sukkot Mitten Mitzvah when children were asked to bring a pair of mittens or gloves to decorate the Sukkah; collecting books in November for Jewish Book Month; collecting Arts and Crafts supplies for Darts Mill Day Care Center, creating artwork for the Central New Jersey Jewish Home for the Aged.

 Mitzvah Project: This program is designed to help our b'nai mitzvah students develop an understanding of mitzvot, the sacred commandments of Judaism that guide our behavior.
-Some of the mitzvot our students performed last year as a class included helping out at holiday celebrations and collecting art supplies for needy children.
-Individual students donated their time at the Flemington Food Pantry and Dart's Mill Day Care Center, participated in school fund raisers, collected supplies for a local Animal Shelter, clothes for infants and babies, and videos/music cassettes for the local Interfaith Hospitality Network for the homeless; and novels for a kibbutz in Israel.
+Some examples of the mitzvot our students have performed as a class include helping out at holiday celebrations and collecting art supplies for needy children; donating time at the Flemington Food Pantry and Dart's Mill Day Care Center; participating in school fund raisers; collecting supplies for a local animal shelter; collecting baby clothing and videos/music for the local Family Promise homeless network; and collecting novels for a kibbutz in Israel.